-When you sand between coats of paint, the finished work will be clear of impurities that have been imparted by roller/brush.
+When you sand between coats of paint, the finished work will clear the impurities imparted by the roller/brush.
 Also, when you sand a coat of paint, the second and future coats will naturally flow more evenly.
 In the end, the result is an excellent smooth finish.

-Roller Build Up Correction
+Roller Build-Up Correction

-If the result of your hard efforts when painting is roughness on the surface, there is roller build-up.
+If the result of your hard efforts when the painting is rough on the surface, there is roller build-up.
 This is what occurs when you have too much paint on your roller.

 Types of paint

 The next thing to do is to soak a cotton ball in alcohol and scrub the wall.
-If the paint comes off with the cotton ball, then it’s a latex-based paint.
+If the paint comes off with the cotton ball, its latex-based paint.
 In this case, you dont have to sand it.

 What Does Sanding Between Coats Do?

-Sanding helps to eradicate imperfection from surfaces.
+Sanding helps to eradicate imperfections from surfaces.
 Also, it contributes to the painting job by ensuring adhesion.
 When applying several coats in a painting project, it becomes necessary to sand between coats in other to achieve proper adhesion.

 So, sanding is one important activity that enables paint firm adhesion to surfaces.
 For example, oil and water-based finishes require a very thorough sanding to achieve good adhesion.

-Should I Sand Latex Paint between Coats
+Should I Sand Latex Paint Between Coats

 Sanding Latex Paint between coats can help you achieve excellent smoothness, which is one of the aims of sanding.
-You can sand Latex Paint between coats, but you need some precautionary measures to do it right.
+You can sand Latex Paint between coats, but you need some preventive measures to do it right.
 See details below:

 Allow the paint to dry.

 As you may already know, applying any sanding tool on freshly painted work is no sanding.
 You must allow the paint to dry completely before you sand.

 The look and feel that your wall is dried is not enough.
 You must wait until the paint has had enough time to cure fully before applying the second coat.
 The recommendation is that your second coat can come two to four hours after the first coat.

 Crystalline silica is another component that is considered a health hazard when sanding latex paint.
-Crystalline silica can affect your lungs when inhaled, and it can develop into cancer if you are exposed to it for a long time.
+Crystalline silica can affect your lungs when inhaled, and it can develop into cancer if exposed to it for a long time.

 One more thing to remember is that older walls painted with latex paint contain lead and mercury, which are highly toxic.
-So, your need to kit yourself well, if you must sand such walls.
+So, your need to kit yourself well if you must sand such walls.

-How Long Should Paint Dry Before Sanding?
+How Should Long Paint Dry Before Sanding?

 Temperature and humidity are some of the factors to consider.
-Also, darker colors take a longer time to dry because of the greater concentration of slow-drying pigments.
+Also, darker colors take longer to dry because of the greater concentration of slow-drying pigments.

 To help the drying process to speed up, you should avoid coldness in the room.
 Turning on Fans and allowing fresh air from outside by opening the room windows can help to speed up the dryness.

 What Grade Of Sandpaper Can I Use Between Coats Of Paint?

-It is very important that you use the right sandpaper grit for your sanding.
-Sandpaper grits come in grades, and the grades are categorized by the coarseness of the surface.
+You must use the right sandpaper grit for your sanding.
+Sandpaper grits come in grades, which are categorized by the coarseness of the surface.

 Does Sandpaper Remove Paint?

-Sandpaper helps to remove old existing paint before painting to allow for proper adhesion.
-But you should choose the right type of sandpaper to use for your paint removal.
+Sandpaper helps remove old paint before painting to allow for proper adhesion.
+But you should choose the right sandpaper to use for your paint removal.

 You have to be careful when using coarse grit sandpaper as it can damage the surface and create large marks on the surface.
 You may decide to use a sander.

-The professional approach to sanding between coats of paint is knowing when to and how to do your sanding.
+The professional approach to sanding between coats of paint is knowing when and how to do your sanding.